danielneil/Shark/README.md

 An understanding of financial markets, algorithmic trading, or any kind of financial analytical specialisations.

-# Shark is looking for sponsors
+# I need a sponsor

-If you are willing to sponsor Shark, this will equate to your feature requests being prioritised.
+This will equate to your feature requests being prioritised and also entitled to integration assistance.

-Sponsors will also be entitled to assistance for integrations in their own Shark environments.